AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/fastly-caching-is-not-working-on-magento-cloud.md

 ### Test with dig command

 First, check for headers with a dig command to the URL.
 In a terminal application, enter dig <url> to verify Fastly services display in the headers.
-For additional dig tests, see Fastly’s [Testing before changing DNS](https://docs.fastly.com/guides/basic-configuration/testing-setup-before-changing-domains).
+For additional dig tests, see Fastly's [Testing before changing DNS](https://docs.fastly.com/guides/basic-configuration/testing-setup-before-changing-domains).

 For example: